IndigoNakamoto/Litecoin-Knowledge-Hub/docs/RED_TEAM_ASSESSMENT_COMBINED.md

 ## Conclusion

-The Litecoin Knowledge Hub application has a solid foundation with good input validation and rate limiting. **Five critical vulnerabilities have been successfully resolved** (CRIT-1, CRIT-2, CRIT-6, CRIT-12, and related fixes).
+The Litecoin Knowledge Hub application has a solid foundation with good input validation and rate limiting. **Fifteen critical and high-priority vulnerabilities have been successfully resolved**, including all public-facing security issues except database authentication.

 **🚨 CRITICAL CONTEXT CHANGE: PUBLIC REPOSITORY + FOUNDATION TWEET**